csf-ngs/hinkskalle/README.md

 ## Patch Singularity

+***Not necessary for singularity v3.9.0 or newer***

-Singularity absolutely requires that the library server is reachable via https.
+Singularity absolutely required that the library server is reachable via https.
 While you can set this up for your development server, it's much easier to patch the source code and recompile your own.